-TCP/IP stands for the 'Transport Control Protocol / Internet Protocol'
+TCP/IP stands for 'Transport Control Protocol / Internet Protocol'

-of TCP/IP is it's versitility.
+The advantage of TCP/IP is it's versitility.
 It can successfully

-switch packets of all shapes and sizes, and work across a varieties
+switch packets of all shapes and sizes, and works across a varieties

 of networks.
 TCP/IP has become the backbone of the Internet and

 its composite LANs and WANs.
 As already stated, it is due to it's

 ability to switch packets from any computer systems, regardless

 The TCP/IP protocol suite refers to several separate protocols

 that computers use to transfer data across the Internet.
+It is named

-Listed below are four of the most commonly used TCP/IP protocols,
+Listed below are four commonly used TCP/IP protocols:

 - IP - The Internet Protocol is a network layer protocol